Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Methods

 \section{Methods}

-The measurements were obtained via delayed multi-step ionization with the Collinear Resonance Ionization Spectroscopy (CRIS) experiment using beams of $^{226}$Ra$^{19}$F$^+$ and $^{221}$Fr$^+$ produced at the ISOLDE radioactive ion beam facility at CERN.
-Details on the production of the radionuclide beams and the CRIS technique can be found in the Supplemental Material and in Refs.~\cite{Catherall2017,Cocolios2013CRIS,Au2023InsourceIntrap}.
+The measurements were obtained via delayed multi-step ionization with the Collinear Resonance Ionization Spectroscopy (CRIS) experiment using beams of $^{226}$Ra$^{19}$F$^+$ and $^{221}$Fr$^+$ produced at the ISOLDE radioactive ion beam facility at CERN. {The technique and the employed laser schemes are shown schematically in Fig.~\ref{fig:FigRaF_2_1}, and further experimental details can be found in the Supplemental Material and in Refs.~\cite{Catherall2017,Cocolios2013CRIS,Au2023InsourceIntrap}.}

+{ Fast ions ($\sim$40~keV kinetic energy) of $^{226}$Ra$^{19}$F$^+$ and $^{221}$Fr$^+$, released as a pulsed beam from a linear Paul trap (100-Hz repetition, 5-$\mu$s temporal spread, 0.8-m longitudinal spatial spread), were delivered to the CRIS experiment and were neutralized via collisions with a vapor of sodium atoms in a charge-exchange cell, while the remaining ions were deflected onto a beam dump.
+The neutralized bunches entered the interaction region, where they were temporally and spatially overlapped in a collinear geometry with pulsed laser beams (see Fig.~\ref{fig:FigRaF_2_1}a) that step-wise excited the molecules/atoms from the ground state to above the ionization potential, as per the laser schemes shown in Fig.~\ref{fig:FigRaF_2_1}b,c.
+The resonantly re-ionized molecules were deflected onto a MagneToF single-ion detector, while the residual neutral beam was discarded onto a beam dump.}

 All lasers in this study were pulsed and broadband, with linewidths $\Delta f \geq 3$~GHz.
-The 753-nm step in RaF (Fig.~\ref{fig:FigRaF_2_1}) was produced with the fundamental output of a titanium:sapphire (Ti:Sa) laser, while the 423-nm excitation step in Fr was produced by second-harmonic generation of the same Ti:Sa laser.
+The 753-nm step in RaF was produced with the fundamental output of a titanium:sapphire (Ti:Sa) laser, while the 423-nm excitation step in Fr was produced by second-harmonic generation of the same Ti:Sa laser.
 The 646-nm step in RaF was produced using a dye laser pumped by a 532-nm Nd:YAG laser.
 The 532-nm and 1064-nm steps were produced by the second and fundamental harmonics of a Nd:YAG laser, respectively.
 The 646-nm and 532-nm steps in RaF and 1064-nm step in Fr are referred to as the ionization steps, while the 753-nm and 423-nm steps are referred to as the excitation steps in the respective schemes in this work.